tomasbures93/ApplyLog/README.md

 - 📊 Visualize data with Google ChartsAPI:
   - 🌍 GeoChart for geographical data
   - 🥧 PieChart for visualizing task distribution and application stats
+- 🔍 Integration with Arbeitsagentur Jobsuche API – Search for jobs and view basic information directly in the app

 ## 📅 Planned Features / Roadmap

 Here's what’s coming in future versions of Apply Log
-- 1.0	🔍 Integration with Arbeitsagentur Jobsuche API – Search for jobs and view basic information directly in the app
-- 1.4	📄 Job Detail View – See detailed job descriptions for results from the Jobsuche API
+- 1.5	📄 Job Detail View – See detailed job descriptions for results from the Jobsuche API , second API for more job listings
 - 2.0	👤 User Accounts – Register and log in to your own account
   - 💼 Save Favorites – Mark jobs as favorites to view later
   - 📎 Document Storage – Upload and manage your CV and other documents